Crossoufire/MyLists/logicToImplement.md

 - Add rate limiter in `nginx` (for flood/spamming protection)
 - Add global error handler (either monkey-patch or wait for TSS maintainers)
 - Create admin dashboard
-    - Allow to change user privacy
-    - Check how many users where active in the last N days
-    - Check how many users have a specific privacy value
-    - Ability to change the active status of a user (disable account) -> different from a ban
-    - Check specific user when was last active
     - Delete users
-    - Activate/Deactivate the `new feature` flag
-    - Check the cumulative number of users per month
+    - Update an achievement tier
     - Update an achievement definition
-    - Update an achievement tier
     - Check mediadle stats of all/speicific users
+    - Execute long running tasks from CLI using admin dashboard
-- Create small CLI for scheduled tasks (what is made in CLI could be available in the admin dashboard)
+- Create small CLI for scheduled tasks
+    - Vacuum db
+    - Analyze db
+    - Lock old movies
+    - Update IGDB token
+    - Update platform stats
+    - Run all scheduled tasks
     - Create demo user account
+    - Update all the user's achievements
+    - Compute user's stats per media type
     - Seed the database with achievements
-    - Update all the user's achievements
-    - Remove non-list media from the database
     - Remove unused media covers from disk
     - Add new media notifications to users
+    - Remove non-list media from the database
     - Lock media that are not available in the provider
-    - Lock old movies
     - Compute media time spent per user and per media type
-    - Compute user's stats per media type
-    - Analyze db
-    - Vacuum db
-    - Update platform stats
-    - Update IGDB token
-    - Run all scheduled tasks